Hdd5ps/chatbot-with-nlp/README.md

    pip install -r requirements.txt
    ```

-3. Prepare the dataset:
-   Ensure that the `customer_service_interactions.csv` file is located in the `data` directory.

-4. Run the application:
+3. Run the Flask application:
    ```
    python src/app.py
    ```

-5. Access the chatbot interface:
-   Open your web browser and navigate to `http://127.0.0.1:5000`.
+4. Open your web browser and navigate to `http://127.0.0.1:5000` to access the chatbot interface.

-## Usage
+## Usage Guidelines

-- Interact with the chatbot through the web interface.
+- Interact with the chatbot by typing your queries in the input field and pressing enter.
 - The chatbot will respond based on the training it received from the customer service interactions dataset.

-## Contributing
+## Additional Information

-Contributions are welcome!
-Please submit a pull request or open an issue for any suggestions or improvements.
+- Ensure that you have the necessary NLP libraries installed (NLTK, SpaCy) as specified in `requirements.txt`.
+- Modify `config.py` for any environment-specific settings or API keys if needed.

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.